Answers to some of our Frequently Asked Questions

 Depending on a child's age, OTs use play and teaching of skills to improve independence.
 OTs may also suggest alternative ways of doing things, adapt activities to make them easier to achieve or recommend equipment to help a child.

 3. Do I need a referral letter from my GP or consultant?
 No, just get in touch and we will be happy to arrange an appointment if we feel we can help.

 4. Where will my child be seen?
-Children can be seen in clinic either in Sandyford, Dublin (near The Beacon Hospital, just off the M50) or in Enfield, Co.
-Meath (just off the M4/N4).
+Children can be seen in any of our three clinic bases.
 Depending on your child's needs, we can also offer school visits.

 5. Does my child need a full assessment?
 If your child has not had an OT assessment within the past 12 months, we recommend a full assessment.
 This will help us to identify the factors contributing to your child's difficulties.
 It is very important that you let us know if your child has seen an OT or any other medical professional within the past 12 months.

 We will ask you to complete and return a pre-assessment questionnaire to help us fully understand your concerns and your child’s difficulties.
 Following this, we conduct a face-to-face assessment session lasting approximately 1.5 hours.
 We will also ask your permission to send a questionnaire to your child’s Teacher.
-We aim to complete our report within three weeks of assessment.
+Our reports are detailed and take 6-8 hours to complete; we aim to complete reports within three weeks of assessment.
 If you are working to specific deadlines, we can accommodate these, with sufficient notice.

 6. Do I need to be present for assessment and/or treatment sessions?
 You are very welcome to attend and that is generally the ideal.
 Some older students prefer not to have their parents present during the assessment.